Raisess/mini-mvc/README.md

 - PostgreSQL for database integration;
 - Redis for caching;
-- SMTP client for seding email's;
+- SMTP client for sending email's;
 - View's and email's templating using `Jinja2`

 ### Installing the CLI: